csm24/M24ChessCode/readme.md

 # ChessEngine project
-## My input to the Swansea University M24 MSc team development project to develop a Chess game.
+## Swansea University M24 MSc team development project to develop a Chess game.

 All Java (throughout the project) is under package **swantech**